imperva/dsfkit/modules/null/hadr/README.md

 }
 ```

-**The utilization of the hub_hadr module is restricted to situations where the DSF Hub/Agentless Gateway's main and DR nodes are both operational and accessible**<br>
+**The utilization of the hadr module is restricted to situations where the DSF Hub/Agentless Gateway's main and DR nodes are both operational and accessible**<br>
 To accomplish this, initially provision the Hub main and DR nodes using the [DSF Hub module](https://registry.terraform.io/modules/imperva/dsf-hub/aws/latest)
 (similarly for the [Agentless Gateway module](https://registry.terraform.io/modules/imperva/dsf-agentless-gw/aws/latest)) outside the declaration of the HADR Terraform module: